 Dominique Mediak-Pirigyi

-As a visual artist, I worked primarily in photography, both digital and darkroom, and exhibiting in the
+As a visual artist, she worked primarily in photography, both digital and darkroom, and exhibiting in the

 medium.
-My teaching is what brought me back to ceramics; while photography has a certain immediacy that
+Her teaching is what brought her back to ceramics; while photography has a certain immediacy that

-satises my creative urges, I was intrinsically drawn to working with my hands.
+satisfies her creative urges, she was intrinsically drawn to working with her hands.
 Being able to construct pieces

-that require a dierent level of critical thinking, experimentation and process drives me now to invest fully in
+that require a dierent level of critical thinking, experimentation and process drives her now to invest fully in

-to see my work as a collection, one that can grow and evolve, and have begun working in this manner.
+the medium.
+While Mediak-Pirigyi has been making ceramic work sporadically over the last decade, she has only recently begun to see her work as a collection, one that can grow and evolve, and has begun working in this manner.

 My process is one of deconstruction and assembly.
 I create and dismantle manufactured forms, originating as